PRANO1A/prano1a/README.md

 <p align="center"> you can find me at the bakery..
 I'm usually afk, but I try to show up to interact with someone!!

 <p align="center"> i love my boyfriend

+ <p align="center"> please respect the fact that I'm sitting with friends or with my partner.
+DON't sit with me at such moments, I don't like company and I'm terribly uncomfortable.

   [strawpage](https://prano1a.straw.page) - for more detailed information??